 About the Annual Fraud and Forensic Accounting Education Conference

 The Fraud and Forensic Accounting Education Conference is an annual not-for-profit event designed to educate professionals in the fields of fraud examination and forensic accounting.
 Since 2007, our conference has drawn participants and speakers both regionally and nationally for a two day event.
-This year attendees can earn as many as 16 hours of continuing education credit (CPE) over a two day period.
-Speakers include 30-35 national experts comprised of educators, practitioners, government representatives, law enforcement officials, and authors who present best practices gained over years of experience in the industry.
+This year attendees can earn as many as 20 hours of continuing education credit (CPE) over a two and a half day period.
+Speakers include 35-40 national experts comprised of educators, practitioners, government representatives, law enforcement officials, and authors who present best practices gained over years of experience in the industry.
 Speakers volunteer their time to present their employment, consulting, teaching and research knowledge to attendees from a wide range of backgrounds including Certified Fraud Examiners (CFEs), Certified Public Accountants (CPAs), attorneys, internal auditors and a variety of other professions.

 About Georgia Southern University, the School of Accountancy and the Center for Forensic Studies in Accounting and Business